Amitkhopade/sql/README.md

-# Sql Agent to read database and write a sql query.

-This agent will read the database and understand the table structure and schema & provide the sql query also it will provide store procedure. if any one would like to use at enterpise level CPU & GPU is not a constrint then you can use SQLCoder‑34B (≈84%), Arctic‑Text2SQL‑R1‑7B (SOTA Bird), CodeS‑15B (≈86% Spider). however I prefered to use anothopric model since it has high accuracy if you would like to use only for local perpose.

-i installed libary
+ SQL Developer Agent – Overview
+This agent is designed to connect to your SQL Server database, read the table structure and schema, and intelligently generate SQL queries or stored procedures in response to natural language questions.

+For local or enterprise-level use, you can customize the underlying LLM based on your requirements:

+🧠 Model Options
+✅ SQLCoder‑34B (≈84% accuracy) — large and ideal for enterprise usage with CPU/GPU resources

+✅ Arctic‑Text2SQL‑R1‑7B (SOTA, Bird benchmark) — lightweight and effective

+✅ CodeS‑15B (≈86% on Spider) — another strong candidate for production-level tasks

+However, for local personal use, I preferred using Anthropic Claude (e.g., Claude 3.5) due to its high accuracy and reliability without needing GPU-intensive setup.

+🖥️ Environment Setup
+Ensure the following libraries are installed:

+bash
+Copy
+Edit
-pip pyodbc pandas anthropic sys.
+pip install pyodbc pandas anthropic

-if you would like to run use sql.py " then your query" also you should have microsoft server management studio to have your server details. ig any help needed

-creating a table was one challenge i come across so take out any kaggle datase download it on local machine & put that file in the C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\DATA\ path. then use below sql commond to upload it on the sql sever. i used other methods as well using import functions but i was getting error this method is quite easy to do it.
-Make sure table is created with your rows & if you prefered to write it by own you can use create command if no then you know the answer.
+▶️ Running the Agent from Terminal or PowerShell
+To run the agent and get a SQL query from a natural language question:

+bash
+Copy
+Edit
+python sql.py "Show total orders from Germany over the last 30 days" You must have Microsoft SQL Server Management Studio (SSMS) installed to access your SQL Server instance and get the correct connection details (server name, database name, etc.).

+📥 Uploading Bulk Data to SQL Server
+Creating tables was one of the early challenges I encountered.
+I suggest downloading any structured dataset (e.g., from Kaggle), saving it locally, and then using the BULK INSERT command.

+⚠️ Place your CSV file at this location:
+C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\DATA\

+Then use the following T-SQL command to insert data:

+sql
+Copy
+Edit
 BULK INSERT CustomerOrders
 FROM 'C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\DATA\yourfilename.csv'
 WITH (